the-gigi/gigi-zone/content/posts/2024/03/eks-ip-address-assignment.md

    addresses per subnet)
 2. Use smaller nodes - nodes where the number of IP addresses per ENI is small will not waste so many IP addresses in the warm ENI
-3. Configure the AWS CNI daemonset to pre-allocate less the full capacity of the warm ENI
+3. Configure the AWS CNI daemonset to pre-allocate less than the full capacity of the warm ENI
 4. Switch to IPv6

-There are a lot of interesting conversations about these options, their pros and cons and when it's appropriate to use each one. but, this post is long enough as is.
+There are a lot of interesting conversations about these options, their pros and cons and when it's appropriate to use each one.
+But, this post is long enough as is.

-I'll leave you here with this link if you want to explore further the gnarly details of the AWS CNI plugin and its IP address management subtleties: https://aws.github.io/aws-eks-best-practices/networking/vpc-cni/
+Check out this link if you want to explore further the gnarly details of the AWS CNI plugin and its IP address management subtleties: https://aws.github.io/aws-eks-best-practices/networking/vpc-cni/

 Until next time...